krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Not correct:
 - When you enable S3 Replication, it does not transfer already existing objects.
 Only new changes are replicated

+#### Compare storage cost of AWS S3 Standard storage class, provisions an Amazon EBS volume (General Purpose SSD (gp2)) with 100 gigabytes of provisioned storage and  lastly an Amazon EFS Standard Storage filesystem.

+Cost of test file storage on Amazon S3 Standard < Cost of test file storage on Amazon EFS < Cost of test file storage on Amazon EBS

+With Amazon EBS Elastic Volumes, you pay only for the resources that you use.
+The Amazon EFS Standard Storage pricing is $0.30 per GB per month.
+Therefore the cost for storing the test file on EFS is $0.30 for the month.

+For Amazon EBS General Purpose SSD (gp2) volumes, the charges are $0.10 per GB-month of provisioned storage.
+Therefore, for a provisioned storage of 100GB for this use-case, the monthly cost on EBS is $0.10*100 = $10.
+This cost is irrespective of how much storage is actually consumed by the test file.

+For S3 Standard storage, the pricing is $0.023 per GB per month.
+Therefore, the monthly storage cost on S3 for the test file is $0.023.

+#### what is cheapest storage type on aws s3 to access  hundreds of Terabytes and should be available with millisecond latency but only 1/year?

+S3 Glacier Instant Retrieval:
+- S3 Standard ~$0.023 Milliseconds None
+- S3 Standard-IA ~$0.0125 Milliseconds Yes (per GB)
+- S3 Glacier Instant Retrieval ~$0.004 Milliseconds Yes (per GB)

+#### what is the difference between aws s3 global accelarator and aws s3 transfer accelerator

+__S3 Transfer Acceleration__
+-Purpose: Speeds up uploads and downloads to/from a specific S3 bucket from geographically distant clients.
+- How it works:
+    Uses the Amazon CloudFront edge network to route traffic to the closest AWS edge location.
+    Then it forwards data over Amazon's private backbone network to the target S3 bucket.
+    Designed specifically for faster data transfer (e.g., large file uploads) to one S3 bucket.
+- Use case examples:
+    Uploading large media files to an S3 bucket from users all over the world.
+    Accelerating backups or data ingestion into a central S3 bucket.

+__AWS Global Accelerator (with S3)__
+- Purpose: Improves availability and performance of your global applications, not just S3, by providing static IPs and intelligent routing.
+- How it works:
+    Routes client traffic to the optimal AWS endpoint (could be a regional S3 endpoint, ALB, EC2, etc.) using the AWS global network.
+    Chooses the fastest path and closest region based on health, geography, and performance.
+- For S3:
+    You can use Global Accelerator to route requests to different S3 buckets across multiple AWS Regions.
+    Helps implement multi-region redundancy and latency-based routing for S3 access (e.g., GET requests).
+- Use case examples:
+    Building a multi-region S3 application (e.g., read-only content delivery from multiple buckets).
+    Wanting high availability or region-based failover with consistent IPs.

+#### A company has historically operated only in the us-east-1 region and stores encrypted data in Amazon S3 using SSE-KMS.
+As part of enhancing its security posture as well as improving the backup and recovery architecture, the company wants to store the encrypted data in Amazon S3 that is replicated into the us-west-1 AWS region.
+The security policies mandate that the data must be encrypted and decrypted using the same key in both AWS regions.

+Create a new Amazon S3 bucket in the us-east-1 region with replication enabled from this new bucket into another bucket in us-west-1 region.
+Enable SSE-KMS encryption on the new bucket in us-east-1 region by using an AWS KMS multi-region key.
+Copy the existing data from the current Amazon S3 bucket in us-east-1 region into this new Amazon S3 bucket in us-east-1 region
+AWS KMS supports multi-region keys, which are AWS KMS keys in different AWS regions that can be used interchangeably – as though you had the same key in multiple regions.
+Each set of related multi-region keys has the same key material and key ID, so you can encrypt data in one AWS region and decrypt it in a different AWS region without re-encrypting or making a cross-region call to AWS KMS.

+You can use multi-region AWS KMS keys in Amazon S3.
+However, Amazon S3 currently treats multi-region keys as though they were single-region keys, and does not use the multi-region features of the key.
+However, you cannot convert an existing single-Region key to a multi-Region key.